marcelloraffaele/marcelloraffaele.github.io/_posts/2021-01-30-from-microservices-to-kubernetes-with-quarkus-2.markdown

 - time series collection happens via a pull model over HTTP or in a push model using gateways
 - targets are discovered via service discovery or static configuration.

 In practice Prometheus can discover our service and collect time series of metrics.
-We can configure prometheus jobs defining "scrapes" metrics, either directly or via an intermediary push gateway for short-lived jobs.
+We can configure Prometheus jobs defining "scrapes" metrics, either directly or via an intermediary push gateway for short-lived jobs.
 It stores all scraped samples locally and runs rules over this data to either aggregate and record new time series from existing data or generate alerts.
-Prometheus have minimal UI that can be used to query data and create basic graph.
+Prometheus has minimal UI that can be used to query data and create basic graphs.
 Grafana or other API consumers can be used to visualize the collected data.

 Grafana is open source visualization and analytics software.
 It allows you to query, visualize, alert on, and explore your metrics no matter where they are stored.
 Grafana includes built-in support for Prometheus.
-Is possible to create a grafana data source that connect to prometheus and give the possibility to continuosly query its data.
+It is possible to create a Grafana data source that connect to Prometheus and give the possibility to continuously query its data.

-This article shows the basic configuration of prometheus and grafana in order to show how can extract important information from our Microprofile metrics.
+This article shows the basic configuration of Prometheus and Grafana in order to show how it can extract important information from our MicroProfile metrics.

 ## Prometheus configuration
-If we need a basic onfiguration for Prometheus, is necessary to define a **prometheus.yml** and specify the scrapre interval and job definitions.
+If we need a basic configuration for Prometheus, it is necessary to define a **prometheus.yml** file and specify the scrape interval and job definitions.
-The following axample defines a job for each startevent services:
+The following example defines a job for each "startevent" services:
 {% highlight yaml %}
 #complete source code at https://github.com/marcelloraffaele/starevent-quarkus/blob/b1.1-monitoring/docker/monitoring/prometheus.yml
 global: